deepaknlp/deepaknlp.github.io/_pages/about.md

   - /about.html
 ---

+I am a 4th-year Ph.D.
+Student in Indian Institute of Technology Patna, India.
+I am advised by Dr. Asif Ekbal and Prof. Pushpak Bhattacharyya.

 My research aims at developing sophisticated system which can understand the natural language and take an intelligent decision - more focussed on question answering and machine reading comprehension problem.
 I am working on to develop the deep learning based solution for multi-lingual (Indian and Europian languages) and Code-Mixed question answering.
 To better facilitate the end-user services (virtual assistant, medical assistant etc.) a system should be able to understand and take the decision in multilingual and code-mixed environments.